GeoDaCenter/opioid-policy-scan/README.md

 ## About

-The Opioid Environment Policy Scan (OEPS) is a free, open-source data warehouse providing access to data at multiple spatial scales to help characterize the multi-dimensional risk environment impacting opioid use in justice populations across the United States.
+The Opioid Environment Policy Scan (OEPS) is a free, open-source data warehouse to help characterize the multi-dimensional risk environment impacting opioid use and health outcomes across the United States.

-The OEPS developed for the [Justice Community Opioid Innovation Network (JCOIN)](https://heal.nih.gov/research/research-to-practice/jcoin) by the team at the [Healthy Regions and Policies Lab](https://voices.uchicago.edu/herop/team), [Center for Spatial Data Science](https://spatial.uchicago.edu/) at the University of Chicago Data is also available to the JCOIN Network through the [JCOIN Data Commons](https://jcoin.datacommons.io/).
+The OEPS provides access to data at multiple spatial scales, from U.S. states down to Census tracts.
+It is designed to support research seeking to study environments impacting and impacted by opioid use and opioid use disorder (OUD), inform public policy, and reduce harm in communities nationwide.

 We developed the OEPS as a free, open-source platform to aggregate and share publicly-available data at the Census tract, zip code, county, and state levels.
 Geographic boundary shapefiles are provided for ease of merging datasets (csv files) for exploration, spatial analysis, or visualization.
 Download the entire data repository, or you can filter and download by theme or spatial scale with the [OEPS Explorer](https://oeps.netlify.app/).
-All datasets are accompanied by metadata docs, detailing their source data, year, and more.
-Learn more about our methods and approaches, including the risk environment framework, in [Methodology](https://oeps.netlify.app/methods).
+All datasets are accompanied by documentation, detailing their source data, year, and more.
+Learn more about our methods and approaches, including the risk environment framework, on our [Methodology](https://oeps.netlify.app/methods) page.

+The OEPS is led by the [Healthy Regions and Policies Lab](https://voices.uchicago.edu/herop/team) at the [Center for Spatial Data Science](https://spatial.uchicago.edu/), University of Chicago.
+It was developed for the NIH's JCOIN Methdology and Advanced Analaytic Resource Center (MAARC).
+See [Team](https://github.com/GeoDaCenter/opioid-policy-scan/tree/master#team) and [Acknolwedgements](https://github.com/GeoDaCenter/opioid-policy-scan/tree/master#acknowledgements) below for more.

+### Citation
+Susan Paykin, Dylan Halpern, Qinyun Lin, Moksha Menghaney, Angela Li, Rachel Vigil, Margot Bolanos Gamez, Alexa Jin, Ally Muszynski, and Marynia Kolak.
+(2021).
+GeoDaCenter/opioid-policy-scan: Opioid Environment Policy Scan Data Warehouse (v1.0).
+Zenodo. http://doi.org/10.5281/zenodo.4747876

 ## Data Overview